jacobproffer/blog/content/travel/back-to-shibuya.md

 thumbnailAlt: ""
 ---

-Shibuya always reminds me of Manhattan.
-Skyscrapers, busy streets, high-end shops and plenty of graffiti.
+Shibuya reminds me of Manhattan.
+Skyscrapers, high-end shops and plenty of graffiti.
 I arrived at Shibuya Station early via the JR-East subway line.
 To get out of the light rain, I walked over to the Starbucks that's near the infamous Shibuya Scramble Crossing.
-The coffee shop offers a panoramic view of the crosswalk, although it can get busy.
-I had to sit at a back table for a few minutes before I found a spot near the window.
+It was my first stop in Shibuya back in 2017 and I remembered that the coffee shop offered a panoramic view of the crosswalk.
+I had to sit at a back table for a few minutes before a spot opened up near the front window.
 A child behind me had a nasty cough, so I kept my mask on unless I wanted to take a sip of coffee.

-Once the rain stopped, I walked outside to take photographs of the Shibuya Scramble Crossing.
+When the rain stopped, I walked outside to take photographs of the Shibuya Scramble Crossing.
 It is hard to grasp how large the crosswalk is unless you have walked across it.
 Once the cuckoo sound emits for the visually impaired, a sea of people from one side converge with another from the other side.
 Somehow, no one collides.
 It goes on all day long.

 Afterward, I walked around various side streets and alleys to locate stores I wanted to visit that day.
 I mainly wanted to shop at Village Vanguard, Mandarake and Loft Shibuya.
 Village Vanguard in Shibuya was difficult to locate, as it is below ground.
 Google Maps had a weak signal in the city and I walked past the elevator multiple times.
 It amazed me how every alley was plastered with stickers and graffiti.
 The stickers covered nearly every surface, from phone booths to electrical units.

+The first attraction I visited was Shibuya Sky, an observation platform atop the roof of the Shibuya Scramble Square skyscraper.
+The elevator near the ground floor entrance took me up to the ticket counter for Shibuya Sky on the 45th floor.
+A single ticket for an adult cost 2,000 yen (Around fifteen dollars).
+While in line for an elevator up to the observation platform on the 46th floor, an older Japanese man handed me an origami boat.
+The paper was dark blue with thin golden lines, the folds creased tightly.
+I didn't know what to say at first but thanked the man multiple times in Japanese.
+He just smiled and waited for the elevator with me.

+On the observation floor, I had to put my backpack into a coin locker before allowed outside.
+A few hundred yen needed to be deposited into a slot on the locker before I was able to lock the door and retrieve the key.
+I followed the rest of the group that came up to an escalator just outside the locker room.
+There were tall glass panels on both sides of the escalator, all the way up to the top.
+It was overcast still and the light rain had returned by the time I was topside.
+I found that the roof had a groomed soccer field in the center, which also served as a helicopter pad.
+The glass panels surrounded the entire roof, along with security guards, who blocked certain portions of the rooftop.
+I was able to have a near 360-degree view of Shibuya and the greater Tokyo area.